sgotzler/praxis-session/markdown.md

 Another option might be to locate a public domain online version of a text and scrape an existing website to receive the source information as a ".html" file.

-This is what we did for *MARXdown* --using the existing text on [marxists.org](https://www.marxists.org/archive/marx/works/1867-c1/) for *Capital Vol.1*.
+This is what we did for *MARXdown* using the existing text on [marxists.org](https://www.marxists.org/archive/marx/works/1867-c1/) for *Capital Vol.1*.

 This method requires a bit more in-depth editing work on our part, removing all of the html tags and formatting, replacing hyperlinks, and essentially translating from html to markdown.
 But it also promised the ease of plaintext acquisition, i.e. we quickly acquired an open copyright plain text copy of the text in its entirety with out having to deal with OCR or file conversion processes.